danielleklaasen/dashboard/README.md

 All your working files (images, scripts, styles) go in the /assets folder.
 When you use Gulp all your optimised files will come in the /dist folder.
 Refer to this one in your code.

+## Missing functionality

+* Misplaced bike number is hardcoded.
+* Search form is not working
+* Login not functional

 ## Built With